apace100/origins-docs/docs/types/power_types/attribute.md

 	}
 }
 ```

-This power would increase the player's maximum health by 4 (two hearts).
+This example will increase the entity's maximum health by 2 hearts.